 - chest tightness

-You may even experience pain that spreads from the chest to your arms, neck or jawbone.
+You may even experience pain that spreads from your chest to your arms, neck, or jawbone.

-You may suspect coronary artery spasms if you have pain in the chest that:
+You may suspect coronary artery spasms if you have chest pain that:

 - lasts from five minutes to as long as 30 minutes at a time

-- occurs most often at night or early morning
+- occurs most often at night or early in the morning

-People at risk for heart disease are also at a higher risk for coronary artery spasms.
-In fact, high cholesterol and hypertension can directly increase your risk of arterial constriction.
-Other activities that place you at higher risk of coronary artery spasms include:
+You have an increased risk of getting coronary artery spasms if you also have an increased risk of developing heart disease.
+High cholesterol and high blood pressure can directly increase your risk of arterial constriction.
+Other activities that put you at increased risk of coronary artery spasms include: